 Does your cat have diabetes?
 Did yu even know cats can get diabetes?
-Cat food can be one of the causes of cat diabetes.
+Cat foods can be one of the causes of cat diabetes.
 As with humans, nutrition is where the health is.
-If what we feed to our cats is not good for them it might cause health problems for them.
-This is why those who are unsure if their cat might be affected might want to have it checked out for diabetes, and those whose cats have been diagnosed should take a look at our list of best low carb cat foods for diabetic cats.
+If what we feed to our cats is not good for them it might cause health issues.
+This is why those who are unsure if their cat might be affected might want to have it checked for diabetes, and those whose cats have been diagnosed should take a look at cat food advisor list of best low carb cat foods for diabetic cats.
 Even healthy cats can benefit from low carb cat food for the simple reason that cats are carnivores and do not require carbohydrates in their diet.

 Best Low Carb Cat Food

 We have selected what in our opinion is the best low carb dry and wet cat food on the market currently.
 Take a look at our recommendations and ensure proper food for your little carnivores!

 Here are our recommendations for best low carb cat food:

 - Tiki Cat Born Carnivore Low-Carb Dry Cat Food

 - Dr. Tim’s Premium All Natural Dry Cat Food

 What is feline diabetes?

 Diabetes mellitus is a very common disease found mainly in older and obese cat.
 The cause of feline diabetes is virtually similar to diabetes in humans.
 Diabetes is a disorder in which blood glucose is not utilized correctly and regulated inside the body.
 During digestion, glucose enters the bloodstream, and the cat’s body then releases insulin to control blood glucose levels.